emmairwin/community_curriculum/reps/mentor_training/en/budgets.md

     * Ensure Events have detailed agendas
     * Watch over-bloating of catering or printing, and make suggestions for cutting back.

 Do you have another great question we should add here?
-[Help make this cirriculum better](https://github.com/emmairwin/community_cirriculum/blob/master/reps/mentor_training/budgets.md)
+[Help make this curriculum better](https://github.com/emmairwin/community_cirriculum/blob/master/reps/mentor_training/budgets.md)

 #The Ins and Outs of the Budget Process